Smart Tachographs – what you need to know

 All operators should make sure that they still comply with GDPR regulations following the introduction of smart tachographs.
 The data that is collected and stored is so much more detailed, and this has important implications for GDPR compliance.

-MHF is not able to offer a fitment service for smart tachographs.
+MHF is not able to carry out installations of smart tachographs.
 This is a highly specialised service which must only be done by an Approved Tachograph Centre.
-If you need to have a tachograph fitted, calibrated or inspected, enter your postcode in this handy search facility at GOV.UK.
+If you need to have a tachograph fitted, calibrated or inspected, enter your postcode in this handy search facility at GOV.UK to find your local centre.

 Digital Tachograph Smartcards